-YEAR 9 TUTOR TEAM
+YEAR 7 TUTOR TEAM

-I would like to take this opportunity to introduce the year 8 team that will be responsible for your daughter's academic and pastoral development during this very important year in their school career.
+I would like to take this opportunity to introduce the year 7 team responsible for your daughter's academic and pastoral development during this very important year in their school career.

 Please use email to contact us in the first instance.
 Should you wish to contact us by phone (020 8255 2688) you will be more likely to speak to us directly at the following times: 10:30am, 12:40pm and after 3:15pm.
 Parents are welcome to make appointments throughout the year to meet teachers and staff.